 Applications are welcome from students in any discipline, but applicants must be enrolled in a UI graduate program (in any college or department), on campus in AY 2017-2018, and in good standing in their graduate programs.

 - Evidence that the applicant understands and shares HASTAC’s core values.

 - Evidence that the applicant’s ongoing academic and professional goals will benefit from participation in HASTAC.

 - Interest in learning more about the activities, programs, participants, and communication challenges of an academic center.

-Submit the following materials in a single pdf document to Erin Hackathorn at email@example.com:
+Submit the following materials in a single PDF to Erin Hackathorn at email@example.com by April 11, 2017:

 - A one- to two-page letter of interest that explains how your participation in HASTAC will benefit you and how your work to date reflects HASTAC’s principles.

 - A brief bio paragraph of no more than 250 words that describes you research interests (which may be your work as an artist).
 Include your dissertation topic, if applicable.